Selective Randomization Inference for Adaptive Experiments: Introduction

+Since we condition on $\{Z_1^*=Z_1\}$, $P_{\text{split}}$ only uses the randomness in the stage II treatment assignment $Z_2$} \revd{and the randomization distribution and $\QQ$ agree.} Obviously, this p-value is valid but is inefficient because the first stage data are completely discarded in the test.

-In a nutsell, our proposal is to condition on the exact amount of information used in the selection.
-This is inspired by the recent literature on conditional post-selection inference, as will be explained in \Cref{sec:related-work}.
-The key idea is that the selection in the first stage $S_1 = S_1(Z_1, W)$ is a function of the treatment assignment $Z_1$ and is thus a random variable.
-We argue that the appropriate way to adjust for selection is to condition on it, which leads to the definition of the \emph{selective randomization p-value}:
+In a nutshell, our proposal is to condition on the exact amount of information used in the selection.
+This is inspired by the recent literature on conditional post-selection inference and this connection will be further explained in \Cref{sec:related-work}.
+The key observation is that the selection in the first stage $S_1 = S_1(Z_1, W)$ is a function of the treatment assignment $Z_1$ \revc{and precisely describes the information, or rather ``randomness of $Z_1$'', that is used to choose the design of the second stage.} Our main idea is that, to appropriately adjust for selection, one should simply condition on the selection and use the following \emph{selective randomization p-value}: